Jean Ulveling: Life

+Publications

 Ulveling left many publications: some were overviews of the political situation of the periods which he had lived through, but most were concerned with historical issues.
 The history of the construction of the Fortress of Luxembourg particularly fascinated him, and he wrote many articles on this in the Publications de l'Institut Grand-Ducal, Section Historique.
 He also wrote on the history of guilds in the city, and the history of Altmünster Abbey.

+Family

 He had two sons, Martin Ulveling and Georges Ulveling.